Courses Winter into Spring 2024

 Just a word on pricing....

 Running training courses is quite administratively hard work at the best of times and even more so during the pandemic.
-We know that for most training organisations if you cancel you simply lose your fee completely, and many also charge a fee for amending bookings for this reason.
-We take the view this is the fairest way of doing things, and whilst we realise not everyone will agree with us we have to have a plan & policy in place, which we hope people will understand and accept.
+We know that for most training organisations if you cancel you simply lose your fee completely, and many also charge a fee for amending bookings.
+We take the view that our policy is the fairest way of doing things, and whilst we realise not everyone will agree with us we have to have a plan & policy in place, which we hope people will understand and accept.

 To book onto any of our courses please complete the online booking form on the bookings page.